venkyjad/m3_martek/README.md

 # Backend Service

-A Node.js Express application with MySQL and Qdrant vector database, fully dockerized with comprehensive health checking.
+A Node.js Express application with MySQL and Qdrant vector database

 ## API Endpoints